hashicorp/terraform-google-terraform-enterprise/tests/standalone-external-rhel8-worker/README.md

-# TEST: Standalone External Services Mode Terraform Enterprise
+# TEST: Standalone External Services Mode on RHEL 8 with Custom Worker Image

 ## About this test

-This test for Terraform Enterprise creates a TFE installation with the following traits.
+This test for Terraform Enterprise creates a TFE installation with the following traits:

 - Standalone
 - External Services mode